 According to Oberlo in 2020, 81% of small businesses rely on email marketing to acquire new customers.
 Since the beginning of the pandemic, it has grown increasingly necessary to reach people where they’re at.
 This drives businesses to continue to switch their focus towards digital marketing.
-With that shift, email marketing continuously acheives great success.
-Because of the growing success of email, we put together a list of the most popular trends we’re seeing so far in 2021.
+With that shift, email marketing continuously achieves great success.
+Because of the growing success of email, we put together a list of the most popular trends we’re seeing so far in 2022.
 Hopefully these help get ideas rolling for your own email campaigns.

 This first trend has been around for a while, but the hype still hasn’t died.
 Adding personal elements into your emails helps to increase open rates, engagement, and conversions.
 There are so many different ways that you can personalize your emails: